-• Raw tea pricing - raw tea is the company's single largest cost.
+- Raw tea pricing raw tea is the company's single largest cost.
 Climatic conditions in the different countries from which raw tea is sourced can lead to fluctuations in price.
-However, these raw teas are blended before packing which allows some flexibility to manage these fluctuations by substitution.
+However, these raw teas are blended before packing which allows some flexibility to manage these fluctuations by substitution. - Currency movements foreign exchange risk in relation to export revenues and import costs is managed by the parent company's Treasury function using spot, forward exchange contracts. - Dependence on black tea much of the company's current trading is in black tea, a market that is in slow decline in the UK.
+Management's strategy is to grow the business in product categories other than black tea, which are currently growing.